The Ultimate Guide To Church Texting

 Church communication gets kicked into high gear during big events.
 There’s fancy signage printed and hung up everywhere, the website (hopefully) has some information about it, and your social media accounts are all hyping it up.
 However, what about once the event is over?

-Whether it’s the Christmas season, Lent, or the last crazy month before VBS, it’s a time for preparing.
+Whether it’s the Christmas season, Lent, or the last crazy month before VBS, it’s a time for preparation.
 Preparing for the holiday festivities, hosting family or traveling, preparing our hearts as we fast.

 Well, because these are some of the most significant holidays and events for Christians to celebrate.
 But it’s also because we know that at our Christmas and Easter services and VBS we will host more people than most other services all year long.
 There will be a huge influx of new people who show up, maybe for the first time.